-RQ3.
-Concerning the third question, in several cases the participants did not suggest any changes in the selected decompositions.
+RQ3: Concerning the third question, in several cases the participants did not suggest any changes in the selected decompositions.
 In the 55 decompositions that have been chosen for the Amazon services (5 participants \times 11 services) there were 21 such occurrences; in the 55 decompositions of the Yahoo services this amounted to 18 occurrences.
 However, we also have several cases for which the participants moved certain operations between interfaces.
 In the 55 decompositions that have been chosen for the Amazon services there were 20 such occurrences; in the 55 Yahoo decompositions, this amounted to 14 occurrences.
 Moreover in several cases the participants decreased the size of the decompositions by merging certain interfaces.
 Specifically, we had 21 occurrences for the Amazon services and 24 occurrences for the Yahoo services.
-The details of the individual participants' suggestions are found in Appendix D, available in the online supplemental material.
+The details of the individual participants' suggestions are found in Appendix D.

-TABLE 4 X^2 Test for the Overall Results
+TABLE 4 X^2 test for the overall results.